ibm-cloud-docs/log-analysis/data-security.md

 ### Deleting data from 1 LogDNA agent
 {: #service-delete-agent}

-Deletion of data that is collected from one single LogDNA agent in a {{site.data.keyword.mon_short}} instance is not supported.
+Deletion of data that is collected from one single LogDNA agent in a LogDNA instance is not supported.

-s